 The question is whether you want to pay for all those pancakes.

-You could get a box of just-add-water pancake mix for about $2 and make the exact amount you’re craving.
+You could get a box of just-add-water pancake mix for about $2 and make the exact number you’re craving.

 But then you’d have to cook.
 And clean.
 And make sure you have butter and syrup.
 And brew your own coffee.

 At IHOP, you can roll up in your sweatpants, order what you want, pay the check and bounce.
 No prep.
 No cleanup.